Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Don't get me wrong this is a very good sipping rum.
 It is very smooth and balanced.
 It is just a little to subtle on taste for my liking.
 Good, yes, but I was expecting more.

-...it needs to sit in your glass for about 10 minutes, swirled every now and then, to help the alcohol vapors make way for the wonderful flavors to follow.
+...it needs to sit in your glass for a few minutes, swirled every now and then, to help the alcohol vapors make way for the wonderful flavors to follow.
 Liquid butterscotch, naturally sweet and oaky.
 It's really wonderful straight up.
 The second glass is even better.
 If you prefer sweetened rums you may hate this stuff at first, but letting it breathe will bring you pleasant and surprising happiness.

 I picked up the Flor de Cana 18 when I was in Grand Cayman particularly due to the marketing signs mentioning the many Gold and Silver medals won in competition.
 I found it to be a wonderful rum with great balance and smooth finish.